zarthur/CSCC-Misc/Git-GitHub-VS/part-1.md

 changes with you.
 In the team explorer window, type a commit message describing your changes, click the drop-down arrow next to commit, and select **Commit All and Push**.
 Your new project should be visible on GitHub.
-As we make changes, we can commit and push the, using the changes view in team explorer.
+As we make changes, we can commit and push them, using the changes view in team explorer.